xenit-eu/alfred-api-docs/user/user-guide.md

 `Optional`

 Options to enable facets.
 This will return facet results as configured on the server.
-The alfresco limit and minCount parameters are not implemented.
+The Alfresco `limit` and `minCount` parameters are not implemented.

 **Note:** facets with 0 hits are not returned in the result
 ```json